Word problem (mathematics): Background and motivation

-The most direct solution to a word problem takes the form of a normal form theorem and algorithm which maps every element in a equivalence class of expressions to a single encoding known as the normal form - the word problem is then solved by comparing these normal forms via syntactic equality.
+The most direct solution to a word problem takes the form of a normal form theorem and algorithm that maps every element in an equivalence class of expressions to a single encoding known as the normal form - the word problem is then solved by comparing these normal forms via syntactic equality.
 For example one might decide that $x \cdot y \cdot z^{-1}$ is the normal form of $(x \cdot y)/z$, $(x/z)\cdot y$, and $(y/z)\cdot x$, and devise a transformation system to rewrite those expressions to that form, in the process proving that all equivalent expressions will be rewritten to the same normal form.
-But not all solutions to the word problem use a normal form theorem - there are algebraic properties which indirectly imply the existence of an algorithm.
+But not all solutions to the word problem use a normal form theorem - there are algebraic properties that indirectly imply the existence of an algorithm.